kyliebalotin/Coursera-Case-Study---Bellabeat/README.md

 *More participants found than expected (sample size is 30 participants)

+- Between March 12-April 11, 2016, participants tracking their activity did so for about half of the month, but this bumped up to almost every day between April 12-May 12, 2016.
+Between April 12-May 12, 2016, participants tracked their sleep for about half of the month.
 - The FitBit Fitness Tracking dataset seems to match some of the key findings of the Big Ideas's survey in that fitness/activity monitoring is the major use of smart wearable devices, with sleep monitoring being a secondary function of wearable devices.

 ## Recommendations to the Bellabeta executive team